Want to write a compelling, dramatic story?

 One common method is to use the “What If” technique.
 Here’s how that might look using The Hunger Games as an example:

-The Hunger Games: What if, sometime in the future, there is a society which demands children must fight to the death once a year?
+The Hunger Games: What if, sometime in the future, there is a society that demands children must fight to the death once a year?

 Immediately, the premise opens up a hundred other questions that your story may or may not answer.